Gain access to personalized product screening, the best pricing, rewards, and more!

 What to look for

 Determine whether you have a small or large infestation.
-Depending upon the species, an older grub can vary in size from 3/8 to 2 inches long.
+Depending upon the species, an older grub can vary from 3/8 to 2 inches long.
 They also share a soft, thick, white body that is frequently, although not always, curled into the shape of the letter C.

 Treatment